Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The new ledger instance is installed in the storage of the node now, at the address `@erc20_object`.
 It is possible to start interacting with that ledger instance, by transferring tokens between accounts.
-For instance, this can be done with the `@tool call` command, that allows one to invoke the `transfer` or `transferFrom` methods of the ledger.
+For instance, this can be done with the `moka call` command, that allows one to invoke the `transfer` or `transferFrom` methods of the ledger.
-It is possible to show the state of the ledger with the `@tool state` command, although specific utilities will provide a more user-friendly view of the ledger in the future.
+It is possible to show the state of the ledger with the `moka state` command, although specific utilities will provide a more user-friendly view of the ledger in the future.

 ## Richer than Expected